bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 #### Typical Approaches to Funding: External

 Practically, however, charging for free software (and really, any software) is difficult.
 In the past, when software was distributed on floppy disks and CDs, one could charge for the convenience of obtaining the software on physical media.

 But nowadays, the internet makes copying and distributing software trivial and almost free.
+In addition, software is expected to be maintained in perpetuity, so one-time payments aren't enough.

 As a result, many software projects rely on donations to fund development: donations of time from developers who maintain software as a labor of love, and donations of money from users who are particularly fond of the software.
-[Other models exist](https://en.wikipedia.org/wiki/Business_models_for_open-source_software) to fund free software development such as sponsorships, selling professional services, selling the software as a service, etc.
+[Other models exist](https://en.wikipedia.org/wiki/Business_models_for_open-source_software) to fund software development such as sponsorships, selling professional services, selling the software as a service, etc.

 These can all be fine means of sustaining software projects, and some projects have used them quite successfully.

 But most of these conventional models for monetizing software have one thing in common: they’re all external to the software itself.
-On one hand, there’s the code, and on the other hand, there’s a scheme to make improving the code worthwhile.
+On one hand, there’s the code, and on the other hand, there’s some kind of a scheme to make improving the code worthwhile.

 #### Bisq's Approach to Funding: Integrated